accounts-js/accounts/examples/README.md

-Accounts-js examples
+# Accounts-js examples

-This repository provides examples on how to use the [accounts-js](https://github.com/accounts-js/accounts) packages.
+This folder provides examples on how to use the [accounts-js](https://github.com/accounts-js/accounts) packages.

+## Examples

 REST Server + REST client example: